gyuho/learn/doc/distributed_systems_raft/README.md

    Therefore it is **safe to be applied**.
-Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines.
-When a `log entry` is committed, it is safe to be applied.
-And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster.
+Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines. **When a `log entry` is committed, it is safe to be applied.
+And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster**.
 This means each `command` can complete as soon as the majority of cluster has responded to a single round of `AppendEntries` RPCs.
-In other words, the `leader` does not need to wait for responses from every node.
+In other words, `leader` does not need to wait for responses from every node in a cluster.
 7. Then the `leader` returns the execution result to the client.
 8. Future `AppendEntries` RPCs from the `leader` has the highest index of `committed` log entry, so that `followers` could learn that a log entry is